-Importantly, even in this case the two passages are not strictly identical, as can be seen by the difference in the last bar between (36)a and (36)b: we need a notion of identity that is more abstract that acoustic identity, and a notion of coreference will be what is needed.
+Importantly, even in this case the two passages are not strictly identical, as can be seen by the difference in the last bar between (36)a and (36)b: we need a notion of identity that is more abstract that acoustic identity - two excerpts may be acoustically distinct but still count as 'coreferential'.
 This point is even clearer when we consider larger-scale pieces: throughout Strauss's variations, the cello theme is used to evoke Don Quixote, and acoustic similarity might not be enough to establish these relations of coreference across variations.